elliotherriman/website/_posts/9999-01-01-hey-hi-hello.markdown

 ---
 layout: post
 title: "Hey there, time traveler!"
-subtitle: I'm still just figuring out the kinks on this thing.
+subtitle: I guess you found your way here *before* I become famous.
 ---
-So I guess you found your way here *before* I become famous.

 That's kinda weird, and just a little spooky.

-...but I guess you must have overshot it, because there isn't really any content here yet.
-Nothing finished, at any rate.
+I'm still working out the kinks on here, though, so you might want to jump forward a month or two.
+All you'll find right now are a few drafts.
+Or... half-drafts.
+Certainly nothing finished, at any rate.

 Sorry about that!